Interpolation and Extrapolation Statements equivalent to the Riemann Hypothesis: Extrapolation and improvements

 Although in \ref{Modified spaces equivalence} the factor blows up when $ \theta $ goes to zero the endpoint what matters appears for $\theta \rightarrow 1$ where $\left( 1+\left( 1-\theta \right) ^{\frac{1}{q}}\theta ^{-\frac{1}{q}}\right) $ is bounded, so by fixing some $\theta _{0}\in \left( 0,1\right) $ we have that $\left\Vert f\right\Vert _{\left\langle \overline{A}_{\theta ,q,K}\right\rangle }\approx \sup\limits_{0<s<1}s^{-\theta }K\left( s,f,\overline{A}\right) $ for $\theta \in \left( \theta _{0},1\right) $, and recalling that $\Delta _{\theta _{0}<\theta <1}\left( M\left( \theta \right) \mathcal{F}_{\theta }\left( \overline{A}\right) \right) =\Delta _{0<\theta <1}\left( M\left( \theta \right) \mathcal{F}_{\theta }\left( \overline{A}\right) \right) $ we arrive at

 and also

-, and thus we replace the supremes of $t$ for $t>0$ by supremes of $t$ for $ 0<t<1$.
+, and thus we replace the supremums of $t$ for $t>0$ by supremums of $t$ for $ 0<t<1$.

 Now we are ready to see the main result and its different formulations in terms of the $K-functional$, as a direct application of the Jawerth-Milman theorem \ref{M_delta} and the Nyman-Beurling theorem \ref{N-B equivalence}.
 Our result improves the criterion given by theorem \ref{N-B equivalence}.
-Let \'{} s recall the statement that we advanced above:
+Let's recall the statement that we advanced above:

 \begin{criterion} The following statements are equivalent:

 a) Riemann Hypothesis is true